nitad54448/yappari-5-1/README.md

 __Note__ : if you want I can setup an automatic email reminder when there is an update, if this is the case leave a note (just be warned that I am fidgeting a lot with it these days, so you may get 10 mails per day).

 __Second note__ : there is no warrantee whatsoever for using this program.
-Use it if you want, see licence, but you will not receive much help from me, everything is in this documentation file.
-If you don't want, don't use it.
+Use it if you want, see [licence](https://creativecommons.org/licenses/by-nc-nd/4.0/), but you will probably not receive much help from me, everything is in this documentation file.
+If you don't want to use it, don't use it.
 There are many other programs, some commercial and some free... and likely some are better than this one.

 # yappari-v5-2023 #
 version 17-08-2023